 Chinese Medicine Diet

 “I eat a healthy diet”.
-As a Chinese medicine practitioner, I hear this statement often in response to questioning patients on their food choices.
+As an acupuncturist, I hear this statement often in response to asking people about their food choices.
 But what is a healthy diet?
 You might be surprised at the answer.
-For a Chinese medicine practitioner, a traditional ‘healthy’ diet is very different than the modern food choices recommended on television and in magazines.
-The Chinese Medicine diet is based on energetic principles to encourage balance, clean burning digestion, and a well functioning body, free of disease and full of energy.
+For a Chinese medicine practitioner, a traditional ‘healthy’ diet differs from modern nutritional advice you may have received.
+The Chinese Medicine diet is based on energetic principles to encourage balance, good digestion, and a well-functioning body full of energy!

-In Chinese Medicine training, we learn how to restore balance in your body when it has become imbalanced and is now manifesting pain or disease.
-Chinese Medicine can use needles or herbs to achieve this balance, but also includes a wide range of tools such as qi gong, tai chi, and dietary therapy.
+Acupuncture aims to restore balance to your body when imbalance has caused pain or disease.
+Practitioners use needles or herbs to achieve this balance, but may also recommend practices such as qi gong, tai chi, and dietary therapy.
 While these methods can heal disease by fixing imbalances, the main key is not allowing your body to become imbalanced in the first place.
 As a patient, you hold this valuable key in your hand every day.
 It’s called ‘the fork’.

 Eating for balance has been a way of life for the Chinese for thousands of years.
 The concept of balance is ingrained in their cultural choices of what to eat and when to eat it.
 The Chinese diet includes well known spices such as ginger and common foods such as pearled barley.
 Ingredients are chosen for their medicinal value, as well as for nutrition and taste.
 The Chinese have long known that ginger helps with digestion and barley helps to drain dampness.
 Choosing herbs and spices that encourage proper digestion is easy to understand.
 But the Chinese diet aims for another principle unfamiliar to most Westerners, and that is: draining dampness.

 Dampness is a by-product of eating foods that clog the free flow of energy inside your body.
-Popular foods such as cheese, yogurt, white flour, and sugar are all culprits in the formation of dampness.
-Dampness causes stagnation which creates blockages in the body, causing it to break down and resulting in pain and disease.
+Popular foods such as cheese, yogurt, white flour, and sugar are all culprits that cause dampness to form.
+Dampness causes stagnation which creates blockages in the body, resulting in pain and disease.
 Signs of accumulated dampness include mucus in the nose or lungs, digestive problems such as loose stools and constipation, excess weight, and swollen joints.
 Some common Western diseases that are associated with dampness include chronic allergies and arthritis.
 Dampness is difficult to treat once it accumulates so we want to eat in a way that prevents dampness from forming in the first place.